NRISHN/File_Encryption_c-minor-/README.md

 # File_Encryption_c-minor-
-A File encryptioon Softtware for Minor Project
+A File encryptioon Softtware for Minor Project Implemented on C++